kalekdev/uni/fundamentals/physics.typ

   (d T) / (d t) = m a v = F v\
   d T = F v d t = F d s
 $
-This proves $W = F d$ the *Work-KE theorem*, as a line integral:
+This proves $Delta T = F d$ the *Work-KE theorem*, as a line integral:
 $
-  W = integral_C F dot d arrow(s)
+  Delta T = integral_C F dot d arrow(s)
 $
 Where $F$ is the resultant force acting on the particle.

 ==== Conservative Forces
 The 4 fundamental forces are conservative due to the conservation of energy, meaning that they satisfy the following criteria:
-- It depends only on a test particle's position, not on its velocity, time or any other variable.
+- They depend only on relative positions, not on velocity, time or any other variable.
 - The work done by the force as test particle moves between two points is the same, regardless which path it takes Macroscopic forces which exhibit this behavior can also be defined as conservative, for example the elastic force of a spring.

-The total *mechanical energy* of a particle that only interacts with conservative forces is conserved:
+The total *mechanical energy* of a particle that only interacts with conservative forces is conserved and constant:
 $
   E = T + U(arrow(r))
 $
 Where $T$ is the convention for kinetic energy and $U(arrow(r))$ is the potential energy.

-Forces such as friction are not fundamental and are called *effective forces*; approximations of the huge number of underlying fundamental forces, which do not account for all energy involved (some of it is lost to heat), for example moving a table between two points on the floor requires more work if the path chosen is longer.
+Forces such as friction are not fundamental and are called *effective forces*; approximations of the huge number of underlying fundamental forces, which do not account for all work done (some of it is lost to heat), for example moving a table between two points on the floor requires more work if the path chosen is longer.

-The second condition can be checked using curl (rather than comparing every path):
+The second condition can be checked using curl (rather than comparing every possible path):
 $
   gradient times F = 0 "everywhere" <=> "The work done is path independent"
 $